onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 The first section of GUI plugin configuration allows to upload your own GUI plugin.
 It should be a standalone, static web application compressed in tar.gz format.

-Only plugins that are whitelisted are accepted (for safety purposes).
+Only plugins that are whitelisted, are accepted (for safety purposes).
 If your custom plugin was not provided directly by Onedata team, then you will need to contact Onezone administrator and ask to add harvester GUI checksum (from `shasum -a 256 your-plugin.tar.gz`) to `/etc/oz_worker/compatibility.json`